 What is targeted advertising?

-Traditional ads are something that are directed to a specific audience that is expected to find the ad relevant to their interests.
+Traditional ads are something that is directed to a specific audience that is expected to find the ad relevant to their interests.
 The approach was more like ‘one size fits all’ which had some serious drawbacks.

 These ads also overlooked the conversion rates as there was no clear way to find out exactly what customers clicked on the ad and interacted with it.
 Ever clicked on a TV ad commercial?
 I guess, not.